 If your potential major is English, register for English 101 during your first semester at Wheaton.

-However, if your potential major is in art, mathematics, one of the sciences, or you plan on pursuing the pre-med/pre-health career track, enroll in English 101 during your second semester.
+However, if your potential major is in art, mathematics, one of the sciences, or you plan to pursue a pre-med/pre-health career track, enroll in English 101 during your second semester.

 Students who have earned credits through Advanced Placement (AP) examinations or college-level study may be exempt from this requirement.
 See Alternate Sources of Credit.

-If you are exempt from English 101, or plan on enrolling in the spring semester, then your second course, like courses three and four, can be used to explore your academic interests, fulfill another Foundation requirement or start a Connection.
+If you are exempt from English 101, or plan to register for English 101 in the spring semester, then your second course, like courses three and four, can be used to explore your academic interests, fulfill another Foundation requirement, or start a Connection.

 Courses Three and Four